Cycling Ireland: Cycling Ireland

 2013 saw the 25th Anniversary of Cycling Ireland, and in recognition the Annual Awards Night was a celebration of cycling past and present, with Membership Awards being awarded in conjunction with the launch of the Cycling Ireland Hall of Fame.
 The Irish International Rider of the Year, as voted by the Sports Journalists, was also introduced.

 Regional bodies

 Cycling Ireland governs the sport on a provincial basis, with four sub bodies affiliating to the national body.
 These are Cycling Ulster, Cycling Leinster, Cycling Connacht, and Cycling Munster.

 Name

 Cycling Ireland is the trading and operating name of the body formally known as the Irish Cycling Federation.

 Influence

 Cycling Ireland administers road racing, track racing, off-road or MTB racing, time trialing, BMX, Cyclocross, and is involved in the promotion of leisure cycling events.

-Development programs
+Development programmes

-Through the Coach Education Unit, Cycling Ireland run a range of cycling programs to encourage more people to participate in cycling as an activity, and to develop leading cyclists.
+Through the Coach Education Unit, Cycling Ireland run a range of cycling programmes to encourage more people to participate in cycling as an activity, and to develop leading cyclists.